-All Compassion frontline church partners and Compassion centers are closed to group activities.
-Church staff members continue to provide emotional and spiritual support by making regular phone calls to families.
-They have been able to deliver 109,257 food packs and 9,887 hygiene kits and have provided medical support to 1,628 individuals since the pandemic began, including helping families access telehealth services.
-Some partner churches have been able to hold online worship services and prayer meetings.
+Nearly all Compassion centers are closed to on-site activities, though a few are able to welcome small groups of children and youths.
+Church staff members continue to provide emotional and spiritual support by making regular phone calls to families, and a number of centers are conducting their ministry through home visits.
+Center workers have been able to deliver almost 907,000 food packs and over 349,000 hygiene kits and have provided medical support to almost 29,000 individuals since the pandemic began.